5th SS Panzer Division Wiking: Hungary

 On 13 February 1945, the division was ordered west to Lake Balaton, where Oberstgruppenführer Sepp Dietrich's 6th SS Panzer Army was preparing Operation Spring Awakening, an offensive at Lake Balaton.
 Gille's remained as a support to the 6th SS Panzer Army during the beginning of the operation.
 Dietrich's army made "good progress" at first, but as they drew near the Danube, the combination of the muddy terrain and strong Soviet resistance ground them to a halt.
 The division performed a holding operation on the left flank of the offensive, in the area between Lake Velence-Székesfehérvár.
-As the operation progressed, the division was engaged in preventing Soviet efforts at outflanking the advancing German forces.
-On 16 March, the Soviets forces counterattacked in overwhelming strength causing the Germans to be driven back to their starting positions.
+As the operation progressed, the division was engaged in preventing Soviet efforts to outflank the advancing German forces.
+On 16 March, the Soviets forces counterattacked in overwhelming strength, causing the Germans to be driven back to their starting positions.
 On 24 March, another Soviet attack threw the IV SS Panzer Corps back towards Vienna; all contact was lost with the neighbouring I SS Panzer Corps, and any resemblance of an organised line of defence was gone.
 Wiking withdrew into Czechoslovakia.
 The division surrendered to the American forces near Fürstenfeld, Austria on 9 May.